DreamingRaven/nemesyst/docs/source/overview.rst

     :alt: Nemesyst inference puzzle diagram.
     :figclass: align-center

-    Infering is the stage where the model(s) are used to predict on newly provided data.
+    Inferring is the stage where the model(s) are used to predict on newly provided data.

 :|files-only| example\::